 König: "While the pair of opposites community and society are viewed as the specifically German contribution to world sociology, it is largely of English origin"; above all it comes from the English legal historian Sir Henry Summer Maine (Ancient Law, 1880).

 Application to the management of safety

-Tönnies' work can be used to work towards a proactive safety culture" (but read until the end):
+Tönnies' work can be used to work towards a "proactive safety culture" (but read until the end):